Overlay your data and models on the real world.

 iPadOS

-Use an iPad companion to switch presets, advance scenes, reveal overlays, and support live presentations, workshops, or stakeholder meetings with full control over what appears and when.
+Use the iPad companion to switch views, advance scenes, reveal overlays, and keep workshops or stakeholder meetings focused on what appears, when it appears, and why it matters.

 Territory that people can actually read.